JacobSyndeo/Soccer/README.md

 # Soccer ⚽️

-A small protocol and extension to help you use the Objective-C Runtime's Associated Objects[^1] system.
+A small protocol and extension to help you tap into the Objective-C Runtime's powerful Associated Objects[^1] system from within Swift.

 For example, suppose you wanted to extend UIAlertAction, and add a new property to it.